CrossEye/BibleLiteracy/index.md

 * **2 Samuel 11 - 12** (2,000 words): David, the most famous king of the Hebrews
+  does an extremely dirty deed.
   * David and Bathsheba.
-You may not recognize the name, but you have heard the Leonard Cohen song, Hallelujah, at least in the [Rufus Wainwright version][rwv] used in Shrek.
+You may not recognize the name, but you have heard the Leonard Cohen song, Hallelujah, at least in the [Rufus Wainwright version][rwv] used in the Shrek soundtrack or the [John Cale version][jcv] from the actual movie.
 These lyrics refer to the story here:
     > ```
     > Your faith was strong but you needed proof
     > You saw her bathing on the roof
     > Her beauty and the moonlight overthrew you
     > ```
+    The opening lines also refer to King David, and elsewhere are references to the story of Samson

 * **1 Kings 1 - 9** (10,000 words): Solomon, the building of the temple